-Selling web design is on a different level than when you’re selling SEO or PPC.
-Unlike in SEO or PPC, you have an actual output that clients can revise or send back if it didn’t meet their expectations.
+Selling web design is on a different level than when you’re selling SEO services or paid ads services.
+Unlike in SEO or paid ads, you have an actual output that clients can revise or send back if it didn’t meet their expectations.
 This adds another layer of challenge in satisfying clients and bringing in revenue.

 I’m here to make things easier and help you make the right decisions should you decide to offer this as a solution to clients and outsource web design.
 In this blog, I’ll be discussing the most important touchpoints when you’re selling web design.